-- 4.14 The Lake District National Park does not contain any rail heads, but two within the county serve quarries whose extraction area lies within the Park and these need to be safeguarded; these are M35 Shap Beck Quarry and M37 Shap Blue Quarry in the Cumbria MWLP 2015.
-Shapfell Quarry is in the same area, but lies wholly outside the Park; it also has rail sidings that are safeguarded in policy SAP6, as site M36.
-Kingmoor sidings near Carlisle are also identified (site M34), as Network Rail Infrastructure import large quantities of old rail ballast here, process it and then export the recycled aggregate around the UK. - 4.15 There are no wharves in the Lake District National Park, as there is only a very small coastal section on their boundary.
+4.13 The Lake District National Park does not contain any rail heads, but two within the county serve quarries whose extraction area lies within the Park and these need to be safeguarded; these are M35 Shap Beck Quarry and M37 Shap Blue Quarry in the Cumbria MWLP 2016.
+Shapfell Quarry is in the same area, but lies wholly outside the Park; it also has rail sidings that are safeguarded in policy SAP5, as site M36.
+Kingmoor sidings near Carlisle are also identified (site M34), as Network Rail Infrastructure import large quantities of old rail ballast here, process it and then export the recycled aggregate around the UK.

+4.14 There are no wharves in the Lake District National Park, as there is only a very small coastal section on their boundary.
 Two working ports and their rail sidings have been identified in the Cumbria MWLP: BA26 Barrow Port and AL18 Workington Port.
 Barrow in particular, handles limestone, sand, aggregates (including marine landings) and granite.
 Workington is situated on the river Derwent, and the channel is regularly dredged to maintain its access to deeper drafted ships.
+Silloth Port no longer has rail connection, but is identified for safeguarding as a working port.